diptimanr/current2025blr/flinksql/3_regular_joins.md

 so the required state for computing the query result might grow indefinitely, depending on the number of distinct input rows of all input tables and intermediate join results.

+Before running the queries given below, change the catalog and database to \`Use examples \` and \`Use marketplace\` respectively.
+This would ensure that you do not need to write the fully qualified table name (catalog.database.table) every time

 1. ### Inner Equi-join - Returns a simple Cartesian product restricted by the join condition.
    SELECT o.order_id, o.customer_id, p.name, p.brand \
    FROM orders o \